 - Blood tests, urinalysis, and tests for Cushing’s disease if indicated

 - Radiographs (x-rays), possibly ultrasound or other special imaging studies

-Once you figure out what’s bothering your dog you can try some of the following tips in addition to whatever treatment your vet recommends…
+Once you figure out what’s bothering your buddy, you can try some of the following tips in addition to whatever treatment your vet recommends…

-Maintain a positive attitude when you’re around your dog.
+Maintain a positive attitude.
 Dogs are masters of interpreting human behavior.
-If you show worry, frustration, and anger your dog will pick up on it and feel worse.
+When pet parent shows worry, frustration, and anger it invariably affects their dog’s behavior.

 I bought a couple “deep dish” beds (Amazon link) over six years ago and they’re still in good condition after many washes.
 My dogs love the thick memory foam on the bottom and the bolster around three sides.

 One of my dogs on a Memory Foam Dog Bed (Amazon link)